Easy Chinese Broccoli Stir Fry with Garlic Sauce

 - The nutritional label is for 1 serving, calculated out of 3 lbs vegetable total and divided by 6.

-What goes well with my Easy Chinese Broccoli Stir Fry?
+What goes well with this healthy vegetable dish?
 Check out my Chinese Zucchini and Olive Stir-Fry, Paleo Sweet and Sour Chicken, Paleo Beef With Broccoli, Instant Pot Taiwanese Meat Sauce with crispy shallots, Whole30 Mongolian Beef, and Thai Basil Beef Steak Stir Fry.